-bound student-athletes planning to compete at an NCAA Division II school.
+Academic certifications are required for all collegebound student-athletes planning to compete at an NCAA Division II school.
 If you're being recruited by a Division II school, below are the most common decisions you may receive once a certification has been completed.